 Understanding Calcium Nodules in Pools

 Calcium nodules in pools look like little calcium volcanos or blisters that ooze out of pool walls and floors.
-In this article we cover two opposing viewpoints about what causes calcium nodules, and lay out the facts that everyone agrees on.
+While there are varying opinions on this topic, in this article, we will explain what nodules are and why they occur.
 Then we'll discuss how to prevent and fix calcium nodules.

 Covered in this article: